Get started with search

 - Stakeholder wiki search results are limited to provisioned wikis.
 Because published wikis require access to regular repositories, which Stakeholders don't have access to, results for published wikis don't appear in the search results.
 Similarly, Code search results don't appear for Stakeholders.

-For Code search, a Collection Administrator must install the Code Search extension.
+For Code search, a Collection Administrator must Install and configure search.

 Start your search with a keyword